1

 Applications should be submitted through Neighborly and follow typical DOH Funding Application guidelines.
 Contact your Asset Manager for additional information.

 • Award and Determination: After DOH staff underwrites applications, staff recommendations will be presented to the State Housing Board (SHB).
 SHB recommendations will then be presented to the DOLA Executive Director for final approval.
-A contract between the Division of Housing and the applicant can start being drafted at this time.
+A contract between DOH and the applicant can start being drafted at this time.

 Was this content helpful?